 Alas, shortly after the wedding, I was diagnosed with stage III endometriosis.
-The next four years involved many months of ‘trying naturally,’ two surgeries, one IUI (high-tech turkey baster), the dreaded transition to “Advanced Maternal Age” (i.e., the tender age of 35), and three not-so-great rounds of IVF in Istanbul that resulted in one heartbreaking miscarriage in the fall of 2015 and a failed Frozen Embryo Transfer in the summer of 2016.
+The next four years involved many months of ‘trying naturally,’ two surgeries, one IUI (high-tech turkey baster), the dreaded transition to “Advanced Maternal Age” (i.e., the tender age of 35), and three not-so-great rounds of IVF in Istanbul that resulted in one heartbreaking miscarriage in the fall of 2015 (at about six weeks) and a failed Frozen Embryo Transfer in the summer of 2016.

-Now I’m 37 and my husband is 34 and we’re still stuck at square one.
+Now I’m 37 and my husband is 34.
 We moved on to donor embryos through California Conceptions.
 We pre-paid for up to six tries, and each try (supposedly) has about a 65% success rate, with a cumulative success rate of around 90%.
-Our first try ended in another miscarriage (blighted ovum) in early 2017.
+Our first try ended in another miscarriage (blighted ovum at seven weeks) in early 2017.
 Our doctors say it’s probably mostly been a lot of bad luck.
 (Hey, someone has to fall on the crap end of the statistics.)
-We’re pretty healthy, all in all.
-We just haven’t stumbled upon a good embryo yet.

 In the meantime we got a cat, a goofy grey tabby with four white feet.
 He makes us laugh a lot. 🙂

 UPDATE: Our second double embryo transfer resulted in a pregnancy with a boy due March 25, 2018.
 Ali Julian Dogan was born April 9!